 Snowy owls prefer to eat lemmings and can eat as many as three to five every day.
 This adds up to more than 1,600 lemmings a year.
 They supplement their diet with rabbits, rodents, birds, and fish.

 Snowy owls usually hunt by sitting on a perch and looking for prey, and once spotted, they soar off after it.
-They live year-round in the arctic and northern Canada, and in the winter, they have been known to come as far south as the northern United States.
-Birders are always excited for the chance to see this rare bird.
+They live year-round in the arctic and northern Canada, and in the winter, they have been known to come as far south as the north of the United States.
+Birders are always excited about the chance to see this rare bird.